Good question, and no doubt, one that is commonly pondered. A real estate agency can do a lot for you, whether you're a buyer or a seller.

 Buying a home should be an exciting time.
 Hiring a professional realty agent can help make this a reality.
 Place your trust in a good REALTOR® and follow their direction.

-Lots - we're here for you.
-If you're a seller looking to find a real estate agent, or a buyer in 'find REALTOR®' mode, feel free to contact me for a personal consultation or a referral to a REALTOR® in your area.
+Lots.
+If you're a seller looking to find a real estate agency, or a buyer in 'find REALTOR®' mode, feel free to contact me for a personal recommendation of a REALTOR® in your area.

 If you're considering selling your home, with or without a real estate agency, check out my book The Happy Agent.
 It contains the sum total of the real estate knowledge, philosophies and techniques that I've accumulated, practiced and polished during a highly successful 40-year realty career.